Christine Gwyther: Agriculture Secretary

 Gwyther also initially led the Welsh Government's opposition to efforts from the UK government to introduce GMO crops, and was known to personally oppose their introduction in Wales.
 Their introduction required support from all devolved governments.
 On 29 March 2000, the Assembly Agriculture and Rural Affairs committee recommended that she block the use of GMOs.
 Hours later, Gwyther gave support for the use of the GMOs, saying it was the only "reasonable, legal way forward".
-A censure motion was proposed against Gwyther for "for her failure to address the concerns of the National Assembly for Wales, by failing to secure a GM free environment".
+A censure motion was proposed against Gwyther for "her failure to address the concerns of the National Assembly for Wales, by failing to secure a GM free environment".
 The censure motion failed, 26 votes to 20.
 It was later revealed that their usage was forced, with Gwyther not being told the trial was going to take place until the day the seeds were planted, and that the seeds had already been accidentally sold and planted earlier in the year across the UK.
 In July 2000, GM crops were banned in Wales, after an earlier assembly motion banning them was found to be lawful.

 After Alun Michael resigned as First Minister, Gwyther was initially retained in the cabinet.
 On 25 July 2000, on the eve of the Royal Welsh Show, she was dismissed from her post by First Minister, Rhodri Morgan, and replaced by Carwyn Jones.
 Morgan was criticised for this decision.
 Labour AM Lorraine Barrett said of Gwyther that "Farmers have been very unfair to Christine.
 I think the fact that she was a woman and a vegetarian to boot, they just couldn't handle it.
 I think they're much happier now with a meat-eating male."
 Gwyther later revealed on BBC Wales 2 that she had offered to resign twice, and that Morgan had not accepted.